 - The warranty period of an original stainless steel manifold is more extended.

-- The post-processing expense of stainless steel is much high.
+- The post-processing expense of stainless steel is much higher.
 It’s a reason why there is duplicate stainless steel in the market.
 Those are “stainless iron.”
 It makes people feel that the quality of stainless steel manifolds is not good.

 Advantages of using Brass Manifold